maxemil/PhyloMagnet/docs/contents/installation.rst

 .. code-block:: bash

-  singularity pull --name PhyloMagnet.img shub://maxemil/PhyloMagnet:latest
+  singularity pull --name PhyloMagnet.simg shub://maxemil/PhyloMagnet:latest

-  sudo singularity build PhyloMagnet.img Singularity
+  sudo singularity build PhyloMagnet.simg Singularity

 When building the image from the singularity recipe yourself, you can adjust the JVM options for MEGAN by changing the file MEGAN.vmoptions.
 This is necessary if you are planning to use large FastQ files or need other specific options (especially memory requirements) for the daa-meganizer and the gc-assembler programs.